USEPA/haztrak/docs/Configuration.md

 * `REACT_APP_HT_ENV`
     * Default: `PROD`
     * Options: `PROD`, `DEV`, `TEST`
-    * Description: The deployment environment, `TEST` and `DEV` will initiate some additional things to be aware of
+    * Description: The deployment environments, `TEST` and `DEV` will initiate some additional things that you should be aware of.
         * `TEST` will initiate our mock service worker that intercepts API calls and responds with test data.
 It should be used for unit-testing purposes.